Forney Commercial Hood Cleaning

 Address hidden areas

-The provider should explain how they handle plenum, duct access, fan, and grease containment.
+The service plan should explain how plenum, duct access, fan, and grease containment are handled.

 Document the visit